Henry Goodridge: Life

-He designed the tower at Lansdown for William Beckford, who had recently sold Fonthill Abbey, and moved to a house in Lansdown Crescent in Bath.
+He designed the tower at Lansdown for William Beckford, who had recently sold Fonthill Abbey, and had moved to a house in Lansdown Crescent in Bath.
 Beckford obtained designs from several London and Bath architects, including Goodridge, who was chosen after some prevarication.
 New designs were drawn up, and the tower completed up to the level of the block cornice in 28 working days.
 It was intended to be roofed at this point, but Beckford decided it should be increased in height with a belvedere, and then decided on an additional lantern.
 According to a brief biography of Goodridge, written by his son: In style [the tower] may be termed Greco-Italian, a style Goodridge greatly adopted, as he considered therein the purity of the Greek and the freedom of the Romanesque were best combined.
 After Beckford's death, the tower and grounds became a cemetery, for which Goodridge designed a gateway and wing walls in a Byzantine style.

-At around this time he was employed by Beckford's son-in-law the Duke of Hamilton at Hamilton Palace, in the finishing of the grand staircase and hall, and in building the Beckford library there.
+At around this time he was employed by Beckford's son-in-law, the Duke of Hamilton, at Hamilton Palace, in the finishing of the grand staircase and hall and in building the Beckford library there.
 He also made a design for a mausoleum, which was originally intended to be built adjoining the palace.
 The Duke, however, changed his mind, and decided to build it some distance away in the park.
 Goodridge made several designs for the new situation, but his client thought them too extravagant, and Goodridge only built the burial vaults of the new structure, the chapel above being entrusted to another architect.

-He entered the competition to design the new Houses of Parliament, and was appointed to the committee to choose designs for the decoration of Parliament when an exhibition was held for the purpose at Westminster Hall.
+He entered the competition to design the new Houses of Parliament but was unsuccessful; however, he was appointed to the committee to choose designs for the decoration of Parliament when an exhibition was held for the purpose at Westminster Hall.

 During the construction of the Great Western Railway through Bath, his services were secured by Brunel to purchase the land and settle the various claims.
 During part of his career he did a great deal of this kind of work.

-His last works before his retirement were the alteration and enlargement of Ecclesgreig, Kincardineshire, for Forsyth Grant, and the Percy Chapel, Bath, (1854), another Byzantine design, on which he worked with his son, A. S. Goodridge.
+His last works before his retirement were the alteration and enlargement of Ecclesgreig, Kincardineshire, for Forsyth Grant, and the Percy Chapel, Bath (1854), another Byzantine design, on which he worked with his son, A. S. Goodridge.

 Harvey Lonsdale Elmes and W.H.
 Campbell were his pupils.